rahulrachh/coursera-Programming-with-Google-Go-Specialization/README.md

 [This](https://www.coursera.org/specializations/google-golang) is a Coursera specialization in GoLang for intermediate programmers.
 Individuals with proficiency in any programming language can take this course.
 It is a 3 course specialization.

-This specialization is a deep dive into various algorithms, data sructures and their applications.
+This specialization is a for intermediate programmers to understand the Basics of GoLang and the most importat feature of Concurrency.
 It is being taught by [Ian Harris](https://www.ics.uci.edu/~harris/)

 This specialization consists of 3 courses
 1. [Getting Started with Go](https://www.coursera.org/learn/golang-getting-started)